 You may hear an "Erin go bragh" and a "sláinte" or two this St. Patrick's Day, but even on the most Irish of holidays, we don't hear much of the Irish language—which is a shame!
 Irish is so different from English or any of the languages we usually study in school, and so much about it is rather interesting and cool.
-Here are a few fun facts about Irish.
+As we head towards St. Patrick's Day, here are a few fun facts about Irish.

 1. The name of the language is "Irish."